 Marketed as the world’s first reusable cotton swab, LastSwab is a sustainable alternative to disposable cotton swabs.
-Created by the brand LastObject, a single LastSwab is lab-tested to withstand up to 1,000 uses — though it likely will last you way more with proper care.
+Created by the brand LastObject, a single LastSwab withstands up to 1,000 uses — though it likely will last you way more with proper care.
 After use, LastSwab can be cleaned using just warm water and soap, and then it’s ready to use again.

 There are two different types of LastSwabs: Basic and Beauty.
-LastSwab Basic is a dual-ended, textured swab made for cleaning your ears, and LastSwab Beauty is tapered at one end and rounded at the other for cleaning makeup smudges and sharpening lines.
+LastSwab Basic is a dual-ended, textured swab made for cleaning your ears, while LastSwab Beauty comes tapered at one end and rounded at the other for cleaning makeup smudges and sharpening lines.